Second Macedonian War

-The Second Macedonian War (200–197 BC) was fought between Macedon, led by Philip V of Macedon, and Rome, allied with Pergamon and Rhodes.
-Philip was defeated and was forced to abandon all possessions in southern Greece, Thrace and Asia Minor.
-During their intervention, although the Romans declared the "freedom of the Greeks" against the rule from the Macedonian kingdom, the war marked a significant stage in increasing Roman intervention in the affairs of the eastern Mediterranean, which would eventually lead to Rome's conquest of the entire region.
+The Second Macedonian War (200–197 BC) was fought between Macedon, led by Philip V of Macedon, and Rome, allied with Pergamon, Rhodes, Athens, Athamania, Dardania, Illyria and since 199 BC, the Aetolian League.
+Philip V and the king of the Seleucid Empire Antiochus the Great had previously made a pact against the Ptolemaic kingdom (after the death of Ptolemy IV).
+After the defeat at Cynoscephalae, Philip was forced to abandon Orestis and all possessions in Thessaly and southern Greece, Thrace and Asia Minor.

+During their intervention, although the Romans declared the "freedom of the Greeks" against the rule of the Antigonids, the war marked a significant stage in the decline of Macedon and increasing Roman intervention in the affairs of the eastern Mediterranean.
+This would soon lead to the Roman-Seleucid War for hegemony over the region in 190 BC, and eventually to the gradual conquest of the entire region by Rome until the end of the Hellenistic period.